cymen/react-daypicker/README.md

 component, it was expected to be a Moment.js wrapped date but that is no longer the case.*

+## Passing in custom month and day names

+A couple of optional props allow passing in custom month, day and short day names.
+There isn't any error handling around these props yet so be sure that you pass in 12 months and 7 days.
+The props are:

+### monthNames

+Set `monthNames` prop to an Array of 12 strings which will be used for the month names.

+Default: `['January', ... , 'December']`

+### longDayNames

+Set `longDayNames` prop to an Array of 7 strings which will be used for the long day names.
+Note that you need to hover over the short day name to see this long day name.
+Note the first day must be the equivalent of Sunday.

+Default: `['Sunday', ..., 'Saturday']`

+### shortDayNames

+Set `shortDayNames` prop to an Array of 7 strings which will be used for the short day names.
+Note the first day must be the equivalent of Sunday.

+Default: `['Sun', ..., 'Sat']`

 ## Options on styling

 You can import the Sass stylesheet instead: